LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Background and related work

-\textbf{Analytic attacks}.
-We have earlier discussed the shortcomings of the leading works that fall under this category~\cite{wen2022fishing, pasquini2021eluding, kariyappa2022cocktail}.
 Another work~\cite{lam2021gradient} has looked to enable prior individual gradient methods through gradient disaggregation, separating out individual updates over time.
-However, in addition to requiring additional side-channel information about client participation, the method also requires a large number of training iterations to accomplish the goal.
-Furthermore, due to partial user selection~\cite{cho2020client,chen2020optimal}, it is shown that the server may also be able to reconstruct the individual models of some users using the aggregated models from the previous rounds~\cite{pejo2020quality,secagg_so2021securing}.
-However, these approaches also require multiple training rounds and can be prevented by proper client selection, such that no individual updates can be singled out.
+However, along with requiring additional side-channel information about client participation, the method also requires a large number of training iterations to accomplish the goal.
+Similarly, due to partial user selection~\cite{cho2020client,chen2020optimal}, the server can reconstruct the individual models of some users using the aggregated models from previous rounds~\cite{pejo2020quality,secagg_so2021securing}.
+These approaches also require multiple training rounds and can be prevented by proper client selection so that no individual updates can be singled out.